wothke/asap-3.2.0/README.md

 	Original C code of "ASAP" (see http://http://asap.sourceforge.net//).

+This is a JavaScript/WebAudio plugin of ASAP.
+This plugin is designed to work with version 1.0 of my generic WebAudio ScriptProcessor music player (see separate project).

 This project is based on ASAP version 3.2.0: The respective asap.h & asap.c files have been copied here (unchanged).